PeggyJV/testnets/zinfandel/README.md

 # Enable defines if the API server should be enabled.
 enable = true
 ```
-## TODO(bolten): everything below this point is mostly copied from the last testnet and much of it is likely incorrect, but left here as scaffolding

 ## Next steps - Half way point

 Now we wait for all testnet participants to submit their files.
 Once they are submitted we can continue with the network bootstrap process.
-At this point the `batch` and `il` contracts can be deployed to Goreli.
-The resultant hashes should be filled in below:

 ## Genesis Mutations